Major Depression: 6 Symptoms that You Need to Know

 1. Anhedonia in major depression

 In effect, being sad does not explain any type of depression.
-In fact, major depression in the extreme is torturous and persistent.
+In fact, this illness in the extreme is torturous and persistent.

 What people experience above all with this type of illness is anhedonia, and the characteristics take the following form: